openvinotoolkit/openvino/docs/HOWTO/add_regression_test_vpu.md

 ## Compilation tests

-The tests are in the `vpu_classification_regression.cpp` file and contains only one scenario ` VpuNoRegressionWithCompilation `.
-To add a new test just update parameters just as in generalized scenarion of Classification/Detection test groups.
+The tests are in the `vpu_classification_regression.cpp` file and contain only one scenario ` VpuNoRegressionWithCompilation `.
+To add a new test just update parameters just as in generalized scenario of Classification/Detection test groups.